-Once again, Honors students were conspicuous at University Recognition Day, where they were acknowledged for their exceptional leadership and service in the broader campus community, as well as outstanding scholarship.
+Once again, Honors students were conspicuous at the 2014 University Recognition Day, where they were acknowledged for their exceptional leadership and service in the broader campus community, as well as outstanding scholarship.

-Honors students won over one-third of the 68 departmental awards this year.
-Honors students won a Commendable Leadership Award and two Commendable Leadership Awards.
-One Honors student was inducted into Phalanx, Clarkson’s highest honorary society.
-In addition, the Residence Halls Scholarship Award went to Ormsby House, 2nd Floor.
+Honors students won approximately one-third of the 68 departmental awards this year.
+Honors students won five Commendable Leadership Awards and six Commendable Service Awards.
+Four Honors students were inducted into Phalanx, Clarkson’s highest honorary society.
+In addition, the Residence Halls Scholarship Award went to Ormsby House, 1st Floor.